Tail of the Dragon FAQ: What to Know Before You Ride

-The Tail of the Dragon, located at Deals Gap, is one of the most famous and challenging stretches of road in the United States.
-Known for its relentless curves and technical riding demands, it attracts motorcyclists and driving enthusiasts from around the world.
-Below are answers to the most common questions for those planning a visit.
+The Tail of the Dragon at Deals Gap is one of the most famous roads in the United States.
+Known for its 318 curves packed into 11 miles, it draws motorcyclists, sports car drivers, and driving enthusiasts from across the country and internationally.
+Below are answers to the most common questions from visitors planning a trip.

 Where does the Tail of the Dragon begin and end?